 Disney Springs and the water parks

-Disney Springs adds the DescenDANCE Party x Camp Rock Jam in the Marketplace every Tuesday through Thursday from 6 p.m. to 10 p.m. starting May 26.
-That is useful for arrival nights or non-park evenings, especially if your group wants something free to watch after dinner.
+Disney Springs adds the DescenDANCE Party x Camp Rock Jam in the Marketplace every Tuesday through Thursday from 6 p.m. to 10 p.m.
+The evening party uses music from Descendants: Wicked Wonderland, Camp Rock 3, and other Disney Channel favorites.

 The water parks get character energy too.
 Goofy appears in beach style at Blizzard Beach, while Stitch brings his usual chaos to Typhoon Lagoon.
 Both water parks are open this summer, and that makes the check-in day water park benefit far more useful than it would be in a one-water-park season.